kiryha/Eve/README.md

 ------------ pm (Project Manager)

-Download release, extract toi temp folder, copy Eve folder from Eve-0.0 to the network drive.
+Download release, extract to the temp folder, copy Eve folder from Eve-0.0 to the network drive.